Withdrawing From Classes

 A common concern of students when withdrawing from their classes is how it will affect their financial aid eligibility.
 In other words, will I still be eligible for financial aid, and will I have to pay anything to the college?

-If you drop before or on February 15th, you may not be eligible for any federal aid, liability schedule.
+If you drop before Feb.
+3, you may not be eligible for any federal aid, liability schedule.

-If you completely withdraw from all of your courses before April 12th, your federal financial aid may be affected.
+If you completely withdraw from all of your courses, your federal financial aid may be affected.
 This is in accordance with federal regulations 34CFR 668.22 e2 / Treatment of title IV funds when a student withdraws.

 Note: A WN grade is given to students who never began attendance in a course.
 If so, the student will be considered to not have earned any Title IV aid.
 Students will be liable for the tuition.